• Skip to primary navigation

 Sambar powder is an assortment of spices – They have rich medicinal value and makes the dish healthy & tasty to relish.

-• Red chillies or Laal mirch: Red Chillies makes the Sambar powder spicy.
-The quantity can be adjusted based on the family likings (mild spicy to very spicy).
-I have used round variety of red chilli for home style Sambar Powder(but you can replace it with regaular chillies too) and the long variety of red chilli for Traditional Sambar Powder.
-Bydagi & Kashmiri Chillies can also be used individually or with a mix of one or more variety and both of them give excellent colour and are less spicy.
+• Red chillies or Laal mirch: Red Chilies makes the Sambar powder spicy.
+The quantity can be adjusted based on the family liking (mild spicy to very spicy).
+I have used round variety of red chilli for home style Sambar Powder(but you can replace it with regular chillies too) and the long variety of red chilli for Traditional Sambar Powder.
+Bydagi & Kashmiri Chillies can also be used individually or with a mix of one or more variety and both of them give excellent color and are less spicy.

 • Lentils or Dal: Toor Dal, Urad Dal and Chana Dal are added in equal proportions makes the base of Sambar Powder.
-Dals influence the taste &colour of Sambar powder.
-If you do not have urad dal, skip it and increase the other two dals by that quantity.
-Toor dal and Chana dal is not advisable to be skipped.
+Dals influence the taste & color of Sambar powder.

 • Coriander / Dhaniya: Coriander seeds is another key ingredient in Sambar Powder.
-Coriander seeds have a great flavour when crushed and thus the sharp differentiating taste of Sambar Powder.
+Coriander seeds have a great flavor when crushed and thus the sharp differentiating taste of Sambar Powder.

 • Fenugreek / Methi: Fenugreek seeds gives aroma & nutty, slightly bitter taste to Sambar Powder.
 Do not use fenugreek more than prescribed quantity as it will make the Sambar bitter.

-• Cumin : also called as Jeera adds earthy, warming and aromatic flavours to Sambar Powder.
+• Cumin : also called as Jeera adds earthy, warming and aromatic flavors to Sambar Powder.
 Jeera also aids in building up our immunity and has anti-bacterial properties.

-• Mustard : Adding mustard is this sambar powder recipe’s speciality as I havent seen many of them adding mustard in sambar powder.
+• Mustard : Adding mustard is this sambar powder recipe’s specialty as I haven’t seen many of them adding mustard in sambar powder.
 Mustard have anti-inflammatory properties and aids in digestion.

 I have shared both the versions of Sambar Powder for you to try at home and take the home with surprise by the different tastes of sambar each time that keeps them happy even when you make sambar 7 days in a week.